 Equal opportunity and nondiscrimination in programs and services

-We are an equal-opportunity employer and provider of employment and training services.
-Auxiliary aids and services are available upon request to persons with disabilities.
+The Employment Security Department and WorkSource are equal opportunity employers/programs.
+Auxiliary aids and services are available upon request to individuals with disabilities.

 U.S. Department of Labor